 Hardship Withdrawals: A Last Resort

 If you’re faced with a financial emergency and you’ve already borrowed all you can, you may be able to take a hardship withdrawal from your 401(k) plan account.
 You must have an immediate and heavy financial need, such as medical expenses that aren’t covered by insurance.
-You’ll owe income tax and, possibly, an early withdrawal penalty.
-And, unlike a plan loan, withdrawals cannot be repaid to the plan.
+You’ll owe income tax, and possibly, an early withdrawal penalty.
+Unlike with a plan loan, withdrawals cannot be repaid to the plan.

 Having an emergency fund and financial plan in place can hep you avoid needing to consider taking a loan from your 401(k).
 Book a meeting with an Emerj360 financial professional if you have questions or if you’re ready to start creating a financial plan today.